-Serve it with steamed rice or garlic fried rice.
+Serve with steamed rice or sinangag.
 If you have leftovers, they're great for adobo fried rice the next day.

 Jump to: